cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 practice.
 The Nix code it outputs is very similar to what you'd write by hand[^typeclasses].

-[^typeclasses]: Other than typeclasses and pattern matching.
+[^typeclasses]: Other than type classes and pattern matching.
 Both of these can
     be a little verbose and hard to decipher in the output Nix code.

 With PureNix mostly finished, the next step was to port some PureScript